 My cucamelon experience started a while back when I was offered some seeds.
-Usually I’m skeptical when someone gives me something exotic that comes from warmer places but to my amazement I found that not only does this vine handle colder temperatures well, it also endures longer drought spells.
+Usually, I'm sceptical when someone gives me something exotic that comes from warmer places, but to my amazement, I found that not only does this vine handle colder temperatures well, it also endures longer drought spells.

-Now..enough food talk – let’s get to how to grow cucamelon.
-Essentially you will be told to grow this vine like you would a cucumber.
-However I have found that it is much more cold tolerant than its cousin so I also sow them earlier.
-Here in England I sow them during the first week of April and set them out as soon as the chance of frost has passed.
-They will grow slowly at first, but when they get going they will scramble around anything in their way.
+Now..enough food talk - let's get to how to grow cucamelon.
+Essentially you will be told to grow this vine-like you would grow a cucumber.
+However, I have found that it is much more cold tolerant than its cousin, so I also sow them earlier.
+Here in England I plant them during the first week of April and set them out as soon as the chance of frost has passed.
+They will grow slowly at first, but when they get going, they will scramble around anything in their way.
 Make sure they have something to grip onto.
 A chicken wire wall or a nearby bush is perfect.
 We let ours scramble through our potted avocado, lavender and lemon trees and they seem to like this freedom.

 When to plant Cucamelons

-When you grow cucamelon from seeds sow them in April.
-I have had mine for a few years now so I have tubers and I just need to make sure to move the pot with the tubers out when the first spring heat hits and the temperatures do not fall below 3°C (37°F) .
-If you are new to this and grow them from seed then do not expect a very large plant like mine in the first year.
+When you grow cucamelon from seeds, sow them in April.
+I have had mine for a few years now, so I have tubers, and I just need to make sure to move the pot with the tubers out when the first spring heat hits and the temperatures do not fall below 3°C (37°F).
+If you are new to this and grow them from seed, then do not expect a huge plant like mine in the first year.
 A plant grown from a tuber will grow at a much higher pace than a seedling, but you should still expect several handfuls of fruit from one plant in its first year.